 Compton Scattering – Cross-Sections

-The probability of Compton scattering per one interaction with an atom increases linearly with atomic number Z, because it depends on the number of electrons, which are available for scattering in the target atom.
-The angular distribution of photons scattered from a single free electron is described by the Klein-Nishina formula:
+The probability of Compton scattering per interaction with an atom increases linearly with atomic number Z because it depends on the number of electrons available for scattering in the target atom.
+The Klein-Nishina formula describes the angular distribution of photons scattered from a single free electron:

 where ε = E0/mec2 and r0 is the “classical radius of the electron” equal to about 2.8 x 10-13 cm.
 The formula gives the probability of scattering a photon into the solid angle element dΩ = 2π sin Θ dΘ when the incident energy is E0.